 - If cooking in an oven, line a baking dish with aluminum foil and place the skewers on it.

-- Grilling - fire up the grill and place the skewers on it.
+- Grill: fire up the grill and place the skewers on it.
 Baste with oil or butter at regular intervals.
 Turn over and repeat.
 The kababs should be cooked through and slightly charred on the surface.

-- Baking - Place the baking dish in a preheated oven (400 F) and bake for 25 minutes.
-Turn over the skewers and bake for another 25 minutes.
+- Bake: Place the baking dish in a preheated oven (400 degrees Fahrenheit or 204 degrees Celsius) and bake for 25 minutes.

-- Warm some Indian bread of your choice (naan, roti, pita), and serve the chicken malai kabab over it.
+- Warm some Indian bread of your choice (naan, roti, pita), and serve the chicken malai kabab with green chutney over it.
 Or roll it up for a kabab roll!

 - Make a salad to go along with the kababs.
 Sliced onions, sliced tomatoes, finely cut green chillies and a dash of salt and lemon taste so good with these kababs.